Dielee/teamsPresenceBridge/README.md

 1.4 In the left sidebar, go to Certificates & secrets.
 Then, create a new secret clientkey.
 Copy and store the clientkey, not the Id!

 1.5 In the left sidebar, go to "API-Rights", than "Add-Rights".
 Choose "Microsoft Graph" and "Delegated rights".
-Search and tick "offline_acces" and "Presence_read".
+Search and tick "offline_access" and "Presence_read".

 ##  2. Setup teamsPresenceBridge
 #### a.
 Local install